Democratic Republic of the Congo

 Belgian Congo (1908–1960)

 In 1908, the Belgian parliament, in spite of initial reluctance, bowed to international pressure (especially from the United Kingdom) and took over the Free State from King Leopold II.
 On 18 October 1908, the Belgian parliament voted in favour of annexing the Congo as a Belgian colony.
 Executive power went to the Belgian minister of colonial affairs, assisted by a Colonial Council (Conseil Colonial) (both located in Brussels).
 The Belgian parliament exercised legislative authority over the Belgian Congo.
-The railway first commenced in the Congo in 1910, reaching a 800-km network of track.
 In 1923 the colonial capital moved from Boma to Léopoldville, some 300 kilometres (190 mi) further upstream into the interior.

 The transition from the Congo Free State to the Belgian Congo was a break, but it also featured a large degree of continuity.
 The last governor-general of the Congo Free State, Baron Théophile Wahis, remained in office in the Belgian Congo and the majority of Leopold II's administration with him.
 Opening up the Congo and its natural and mineral riches to the Belgian economy remained the main motive for colonial expansion – however, other priorities, such as healthcare and basic education, slowly gained in importance.